smirnovalnik/ulog/README.md

 # ulog
-Micro log library for embedded systems
+Micro log library for embedded systems.

 ## Using